PawelBuczek/encounter-handler-pf2e/README.md

 # encounterhandlerpf2e
-Encounter Handler for TTRPG system Pathfinder 2e
+Encounter Handler for TTRPG system Pathfinder 2e (remaster)

 This is done as a training exercise.
 System logic will be based on: https://2e.aonprd.com/